carpentries-lab/deep-learning-intro/paper.md

 > _The doing part, that really helps to get the theory into practice._

 Below are two tables summarizing results from our post-workshop survey.
-We use the student's feedback to continuously improve the lesson.
+We use the students' feedback to continuously improve the lesson.

 |                                                                                            |          STRONGLY DISAGREE    |     DISAGREE    |     UNDECIDED    |     AGREE    |     STRONGLY AGREE    |     TOTAL    |     WEIGHTED AVERAGE    |
 |--------------------------------------------------------------------------------------------|-------------------------------|-----------------|------------------|--------------|-----------------------|--------------|-------------------------|